 - Snorting: Inhaling drugs can damage your sinus and nasal passages, which can cause you to lose your sense of smell and suffer from chronic nosebleeds and/or a runny nose.

 - Smoking: When you smoke drugs, you can suffer burns to the hands and face.
-You may also struggle with respiratory issues, such as chronic cough and possible respiratory illnesses and diseases like pneumonia.
+You may also develop respiratory issues, such as chronic cough and possible respiratory illnesses and diseases like pneumonia.

 - Injection or intravenous (IV): Abusing drugs by injection raises the odds for contracting an infectious disease.
 It also causes complications, such as scarring at the injection site (track marks), collapsed veins, and cardiovascular issues like infections of the lining of the heart.

-Complications of long-term drug use can depend on the type of drug being taken.
-Long-term dangers of specific drugs are outlined below.
+Complications of long-term drug use can depend on the type of drug.
+Long-term dangers of specific drugs include:

-Heroin is a fast-acting drug that quickly binds to opioid receptors in the brain, causing a quick burst of euphoria.
-Heroin is highly addictive with few uses.
+Heroin is a fast-acting drug that quickly binds to your brain’s opioid receptors causing a quick burst of euphoria.
+Heroin is highly addictive with only a few uses.
 It can cause severe withdrawal symptoms, including flu-like symptoms, extreme depression, insomnia, and anxiety.

-Not only is cocaine majorly addictive, regular use can cause you to experience psychotic and negative side effects when you take it, such as paranoia, anxiety, panic, irritability, tremors, and hostility.
+Not only is cocaine very addictive, but regular use can also cause you to experience psychotic and negative side effects when you take it, such as:

 - Intracerebral hemorrhage (bleeding in the brain) and bulges in cerebral blood vessel walls